CragglesG/ScriptMaker/README.md

 npm run generate /home/CragglesG/ScriptMaker/FILE
 ```

-_Tip: if all goes well, there should be no output from this command_
+_Tip: if all goes well, there should be no output from this command.
+You may need to ctrl+c if it doesn't exit within ten or so seconds_

 Now that ScriptMaker has generated your language, you can use the installation script to make it easy to run: